joinpursuit/8-0-technical-curriculum/01-fundamentals/introductory-command-line/lesson-notes/readme.md

   How do you know the above path is a relative path?

+  > **Note:** If the above command does not work, it likely means you've somehow gotten out of your home directory.
+Close the terminal program and then reopen it.
+Then, try running the command above again.

 - What does it mean for a path to be relative?

 - Try running the following command in your terminal window, which uses a relative path: